GodXuxilie/EB-GLISTER/README.md

 PyTorch 1.11

 ## How to use?
+Just ```python train.py'''

-run.sh provides all the scipts!
+Noted: run.sh provides all the scipts!